Safety Tips That Protect Your Identity

 4. Be Proactive

-- Sign up for security alerts to be sent to your mobile phone and/or email account so that you are notified of changes to your account or personal information.
-The most common method for fraudsters to take over a victim's account is by changing the physical address
+- Sign up for alerts for all your financial accounts (banks, credit cards, etc.) Enroll in alerts, sent to your mobile phone and/or email account, about any changes to your account, personal information (address or email address), and any transactions.
+The most common method for fraudsters to take over a victim's account is by changing the physical address.

 - Look into services such as ID protection services, credit monitoring, fraud alerts, and credit freezes that provide extra security and convenience for those who don’t want to personally monitor their information.
 These services can detect potentially fraudulent information from credit reports, public records, and online activity that are difficult to track on your own.

 - If you receive a data breach notification, take it very seriously.
-1 out of 4 fraud victims had received a data breach letter.
-Many who are alerted, fail to take action.
+1 in 3 consumers who received a data breach letter became a victim of fraud the same year.
+This is important!
+Many who are alerted fail to take action.
 We recommend you take the following steps:

 - Confirm the letter is legitimate